Descent098/PYTH-101/README.md

 # PYTH-101 Beginner Python Course

 The purpose of this repository is to go through each set of exercises sequentially to help you learn python.
 Once you have finished reading this file you can start from ```0.
 Basic syntax and additional course information``` to get the ball rolling.
+Alternatively you can checkout the course on my website [here]( https://canadiancoding.ca/courses/course/PYTH-101/ ).

 ## Python Versions